Skip to main content

 Why fibromyalgia is a particularly relevant test case

-Fibromyalgia is complex and often involves widespread pain, fatigue, sleep disturbance and cognitive symptoms.
+Fibromyalgia is complex and often involves widespread pain, fatigue, sleep disturbance, and cognitive symptoms.
 It can be difficult to treat and difficult to study.
 That complexity is one reason whole-body PBM has drawn attention here.
 If an intervention can move outcomes in a condition this multifaceted, it tends to justify further research.

 Systematic reviews now include whole-body approaches